Molecule: History

 In 1917, an unknown American undergraduate chemical engineer named Linus Pauling was learning the Dalton hook-and-eye bonding method, which was the mainstream description of bonds between atoms at the time.
-Pauling, however, wasn't satisfied with this method and looked to the newly emerging field of quantum physics for a new method.
+Pauling, however, was not satisfied with this method and looked to the newly emerging field of quantum physics for a new method.
 In 1926, French physicist Jean Perrin received the Nobel Prize in physics for proving, conclusively, the existence of molecules.
 He did this by calculating the Avogadro constant using three different methods, all involving liquid phase systems.
 First, he used a gamboge soap-like emulsion, second by doing experimental work on Brownian motion, and third by confirming Einstein's theory of particle rotation in the liquid phase.

 In 1927, the physicists Fritz London and Walter Heitler applied the new quantum mechanics to the deal with the saturable, nondynamic forces of attraction and repulsion, i.e., exchange forces, of the hydrogen molecule.
 Their valence bond treatment of this problem, in their joint paper, was a landmark in that it brought chemistry under quantum mechanics.
 Their work was an influence on Pauling, who had just received his doctorate and visited Heitler and London in Zürich on a Guggenheim Fellowship.

 Subsequently, in 1931, building on the work of Heitler and London and on theories found in Lewis' famous article, Pauling published his ground-breaking article "The Nature of the Chemical Bond" in which he used quantum mechanics to calculate properties and structures of molecules, such as angles between bonds and rotation about bonds.
 On these concepts, Pauling developed hybridization theory to account for bonds in molecules such as CH4, in which four sp³ hybridised orbitals are overlapped by hydrogen's 1s orbital, yielding four sigma (σ) bonds.
 The four bonds are of the same length and strength, which yields a molecular structure as shown below: